-Basic social assistance is granted by Kela, and supplementary and preventive social assistance by the municipal authorities.
+Basic social assistance is granted by Kela, and supplementary and preventive social assistance by the wellbeing services county.

 You must always first apply to Kela for basic social assistance.
-You can state in your application that you also need supplementary or preventive social assistance.
 In your application, you can state that you have certain expenses which are not covered by basic social assistance and for which you need supplementary or preventive social assistance.
-At your request, Kela can forward your application for supplementary or preventive social assistance, along with any supporting documents, to the municipal authorities.
+At your request, Kela can forward your application for supplementary or preventive social assistance, along with any supporting documents, to the wellbeing services county.

 You can apply online for social assistance from Kela.
-Additional documentation can also be sent online.
+Supporting documents can also be sent online.
 You can e.g. take a photo of a document with your phone and send it online if it is clearly legible.
 You can also apply for social assistance on a paper form or make your application verbally.
 If you wish, you can get help with how to apply for social assistance.
-You are free to contact any Kela office.
-You can also book an appointment for a visit to a Kela customer service point.
+You are free to visit any of Kela’s customer service points.
+You can also book an appointment for an office visit or for phone service.

 The basic amount of the basic social assistance which may be available from Kela covers

 - minor medical expenses

 - personal hygiene and keeping your home clean